hchiam/learning-css/README.md

 - `flex-wrap: wrap-reverse` wraps "upwards" (as opposed to `flex-wrap: wrap` wrapping "downwards" in the normal reading direction).
 - `flex`'s `order` and `flex-wrap: wrap-reverse` are good backups if you can't use CSS grid

+- positioned layout overrides/ignores other layouts like flex
+  - this means that when you apply both `flex` (from parent) and `position` (on the element itself), the element will ignore `justify-content`, etc.

 ### extra CSS grid notes

 - CSS Grid works like parking lot lines, and rectangular children can decide how they fill/take up spots (but also overlap, unlike in parking lots).